 Hale's mission was to scout Long Island and return to Washington and give him the details.
 After a bit of planning, Hale set off to Connecticut.
 It was the last time that his long-time friend William Hull would see him alive.

 Nathan Hale's Mission Timeline

-September 15: Nathan Hale and Sergeant Stephen Hemptstead arrived in Norwalk, Connecticut.
-Hemptstead recalled later that Hale was dressed as a Dutch schoolteacher and only carried with him his degree from Yale and orders from General Washington that permitted him access to any resource to use for carrying out the mission.
-Hale searched out Captain Charles Pond who captained the Schuyler.
+September 15: Nathan Hale and Sergeant Stephen Hempstead arrived in Norwalk, Connecticut.
+Hempstead recalled later that Hale was dressed as a Dutch schoolteacher and only carried with him his degree from Yale and orders from General Washington that permitted him access to any resource to use for carrying out the mission.
+Hale searched out Captain Charles Pond, who captained the Schuyler.

-September 18 - 21: Rogers began to research his information channels and learned of a suspicious character that arrived as a schoolteacher.
-Rogers’ quickly finds Nathan Hale and puts him under surveillance.
-He kept a close eye on him and noticed that he took notes after every time he saw a British detachment.
-He believed that he needed more evidence to convict Hale so he continued to track him.
-That night Hale stayed at a roadside tavern.
-Rogers arrived and sat a table away and began to make small-talk.
+September 18 - 21: Rogers began to research his information channels and learned of a suspicious character who arrived as a schoolteacher.
+Rogers quickly finds Nathan Hale and puts him under surveillance.
+He kept a close eye on him and noticed that he took notes every time he saw a British detachment.
+He believed that he needed more evidence to convict Hale, so he continued to track him.
+That night, Hale stayed at a roadside tavern.
+Rogers arrived, sat a table away, and began to make small talk.
 He was soon able to convince Hale that he was a friend who supported the cause of liberty.
-Hale and he toasted to American Independence and Rogers asked if they could dine together in the morning.
+Hale and he toasted to American Independence, and Rogers asked if they could dine together in the morning.

 September 30: Hale's brother Enoch learned of Nathan's death.